 What a time this is.
-Life feels too big to absorb.
-You’re cooped up 24/7 with your partner or alone, not knowing when or how you’ll be back in the office or your kids will go back to school.
+Feels as though we’ve been cooped up forever.
+You want your life back: restaurants, travel, theater, concerts, and especially holidays with loved ones.
+Who knows when or how you’ll be back in the office or your kids will go back to school?

 Whether you work from home or have been redeployed to the front lines of healthcare, you’re recognizing that the issues you struggled with before quarantine haven’t gone away.
-They are likely to be magnified in the face of uncertainty and fear.
+They’ve been magnified in the face of uncertainty and fear.
 You realize that your relationships and emotional well-being need help.

 If you have children at home, we can work around their bedtime or nap schedule.
 In the midst of this stressful period with routines disrupted and the news intense, our time together can be an opportunity for renewal and growth.

-Before we meet, I’ll send you my simple guidelines on how to get the most from our online sessions.
+Before we meet, I’ll send you my simple guidelines on how to get the most from our online sessions, and how to create an emotionally safe space in your home for our conversations.
 As always, I’m glad to answer questions and respond to your concerns.

 Wondering about the technical aspects of working on video?
-I’m using Doxy.me, a secure, HIPAA- and GDPR-compliant platform strictly for healthcare professionals.
+I’m using SecureVideo.com, a secure, HIPAA- and GDPR-compliant platform strictly for healthcare professionals.
 It’s simple and secure.
-There’s no need to download any software.
 You click on the link to my online waiting room and I admit you to my private online office.